spectrocloud/librarium/content/docs/04-clusters/2-nested-clusters/nested-cluster-quickstart.md

     ![HostCluster](create-host-cluster.png "Host Cluster")<p></p><br />

-    2. Similarly, you can [enable](/clusters/nested-clusters/cluster-quickstart#enablinganestedclusteronahostcluster) an existing cluster; thus allowing it to host Nested Clusters.<p></p><br />
+    2. Similarly, you can [enable](/clusters/nested-clusters/cluster-quickstart#enablingnestedclustersonanexistinghostcluster) an existing cluster; thus allowing it to host Nested Clusters.<p></p><br />

 <InfoBox>

-When you create a host cluster and the storage layer is AWS EKS CSI, ensure the following role policies are included.
+When you create a Host Cluster and the storage layer is AWS EKS CSI, ensure the following role policies are included.

 <br />